Stressed by your husband? Is your partner not happy? 21 possible reasons why, and 12 ways to make life easier

-If you’re unexpectedly pregnant - it may just be a shock to your partner and perhaps he only needs time to process the news.
-He might need a little longer to adjust to the new reality than you had in mind, but that’s perfectly okay.
+If you’re unexpectedly pregnant, it may just be a shock to your partner and perhaps they only need time to process the news.
+They might need a little longer to adjust to the changing reality than you had in mind, but that’s perfectly okay.

 Is there any chance that you’ve become over-anxious because you’ve jumped to conclusions?
-His mood changed, and you started to worry?
+Maybe their mood changed, and you started to worry?

 There may be no problem at all.
-He may just need some time to get used to the idea.
-You may discover that he really does love you, and that all will be well.
+They might just need some time to get used to the idea.
+You might discover that he really does love you and that all will be well.

 If the surprise is not the reason for his withdrawal, then read on…